One-of-a-kind coincidence during twins’ birth leaves eyebrows pleasantly raised - NewsBreak

 DENVER ( KDVR ) – When serendipity occurs, it can be easy to sidestep or write it off entirely, but a coincidental occurrence that happened during the birth of twins in early October is raising some eyebrows in the best of ways.

-Earlier this month, Lauren Meehan arrived at the Rose Medical Center to deliver her two baby girls.These are the trendiest baby names going into 2023
+Earlier this month, Lauren Meehan arrived at the Rose Medical Center to deliver her two baby girls.Don’t miss the latest breaking news with push alerts on the FOX8 mobile app.

 “Our twins decided to make an early and quick arrival in the middle of the night,” Meehan, who in addition to being a patient is also the Cath Lab Director at Rose Medical, said.